vladak/dirtree/README.md

 then it would make sense to call just `Java.io.File.mkdirs("/foo/bar)` and all the needed directories for this set of files are created at once.

+The first idea would be to create a `Set` and add directory names for all the files (`file.getParent()`) there.
+For the case above that would reduce the set of directories to create to `["/foo", "/foo/bar"]`.

-The idea is to construct a tree structure that would contain the file system paths and implement associated methods to extract the set of paths from the tree that have to be passed to `mkdirs()` calls.
+Another idea is to construct a tree structure that would contain the file system paths and implement associated methods to extract the set of paths from the tree that have to be passed to `mkdirs()` calls.
+This is what is done here.